 I love these hand-painted dishes.
 I bought them in the Old City of Jerusalem and in Hebron while we lived in Palestine.
 I have more than you see on the photo.
 I do use one or two of them.
 Not all the time, but sometimes.
 So really, why should I hold on to them?

 And what about these African beads?
 I have a large bin full of them, kilos and kilos of them.
 Why, you ask?
 Because they are gorgeous and when I lived in Ghana, buying beads was so much fun because they were everywhere and you can make fabulous jewelry with them.
 And yes, I actually have made a few necklaces.
 However, I have enough to start a business and string beads from now till kingdom come.
 But I don’t.
-So the bin with beads sits in the basement, being no good to anyone.
+So the bin with beads now lives in the garage, being no good to anyone.

 If I want to be a true minimalist, I should just sell or give all of these things away.
 But I don’t really want to.
 I kinda like these useless trinkets.
 But rest assured that if the house burned down I wouldn’t weep over them.
+I think.